 Jump to:

-- So versatile: Trust me, make this and you’ll want to use it everywhere: as a dip, as a sandwich spread, as a sauce, and more.
+- So versatile: Trust me, make this and you’ll want to use it everywhere: as a dip for vegetables, as a sandwich spread, as a sauce for seafood and steak, and more.

 - Make-ahead: This horseradish aioli sauce will keep several days in the refrigerator, so you can make it in advance, and have it ready to go when you want to serve.